 This course is designed to provide counselors with an understanding of career development theory and practice.
 A variety of career assessment tools and practices are explored.
 Elements designing a career planning program are reviewed.
 Special emphasis is given to career counseling for specific populations and the Curriculum Frameworks of the New Hampshire Department of Education.
-This is an introductory course in the Psy.D. program.
-Offered: every semester.
+Prerequisites & Notes Offered: every semester.